carderne/moz-offgrid-data/README.md

 ```

 ### Health facilities and school
 Use QGIS "Count points in polygons" for each layer.
+OCHA for health sites and OSM for schools.

 ### Agriculture
 A [reference paper](https://www.scielo.br/pdf/pab/v47n9/12.pdf).